mikesol/wall/docs/src/sets-2.md

 ## `everything`

-There is one special set called `everything` that contains everything that Wall does or will ever contain, including itself.
+There is one special set called `everything` that contains *almost* everything that Wall does or will ever contain, including itself.

 ```
 w> int.subs? everything